isc-projects/bind9/doc/arm/reference.rst

    These options control the server's behavior on refreshing a zone (querying for SOA changes) or retrying failed transfers.
 Usually the SOA values for the zone are used, up to a hard-coded maximum expiry of 24 weeks.
-However, these values are set by the master, giving slave server administrators little control over their contents.
+However, these values are set by the primary, giving secondary server administrators little control over their contents.

    These options allow the administrator to set a minimum and maximum refresh and retry time in seconds per-zone, per-view, or globally.
-   These options are valid for slave and stub zones, and clamp the SOA refresh and retry times to the specified values.
+   These options are valid for secondary and stub zones, and clamp the SOA refresh and retry times to the specified values.

    The following defaults apply. ``min-refresh-time`` 300 seconds,